AzimoLabs/service-homescreen-aggregator/README.md

 Based on the part of our homescreen aggregator project we are showing examples for various implementation mechanisms like DynamoDB polymorphic model, rules engine and CDC tests.

 ## DynamoDB polymorphic model
-TODO: Add link to article on medium.
+TODO: Add link to article on medium after publishing.

-In the above mentioned article we are describing how me implemented polymorphic model in DynamoDB with dynamic mapping to POJO's.
+In the article mentioned above, we describe how we implemented a polymorphic model in DynamoDB with dynamic mapping to POJO's.
-Additionally you can see how to configure DynamoDB in spring boot and run integration tests with embedded version of that storage.
+Additionally, you can see how to configure DynamoDB in spring boot and run integration tests with an embedded version of that storage.
-To see how to store objects in Dynamo and map them to POJO's on retrieval look at the class [UserStateRepository](src/main/java/com/azimo/quokka/aggregator/dynamodb/UserStateRepository.java) and the corresponding test.
+To see how to store objects in Dynamo and map them to POJO's on retrieval, look at the class [UserStateRepository](src/main/java/com/azimo/quokka/aggregator/dynamodb/UserStateRepository.java) and the corresponding test.
 There you will find examples of all the store/delete/retrieve methods.
-In the test you will also see example on how to run embedded DynamoDB.
+In the test you will also see an example on how to run an embedded DynamoDB.
 Config of DynamoDB is very simple in spring boot.
 You can find it [here](src/main/java/com/azimo/quokka/aggregator/config/aws/DynamoDBConfig.java)

 # License